letsfindout/BTH_CTF/Whiskey Tango Foxtrot/README.md

 Strings(13) "192.260.370.1" <br/>
 Strings(5) "hello" <br/>

 So we are supposed to find a way to write a string without ", ' and so on which contain 192.260.370.1.
 Since **eval** evaluates a string as a PHP-code we know that it cannot recognize an IP-address since there is no formal datatype for it.
 But we do know that it recognize the primal datatypes, e.g int, float and so on.
-We know that float contains of dots,
+We know that float contain one dot, so for us to combine digits and dots into a string we will probably have to write floats that are concatinated.